 - Click Update to confirm.
-This will restart the server.

 Enable HTTP Strict Transport Security

 If you want to enforce very strict use of HTTPS in your ArcGIS Server site, you can enable HTTP Strict Transport Security (HSTS) headers.
 When enabled, the server will send a Strict-Transport-Security header with all responses it returns; this header tells the recipient browser to strictly use HTTPS requests to the server for a subsequent duration defined by the header (set to one year by default).
-HSTS is disabled by default, but reinforces the use of HTTPS Only protocol.
+HSTS is disabled by default but reinforces the use of HTTPS Only protocol.